1 Software

 • “Export > Fields > Fields to omit from export”: “abstract, file” to avoid generating bibliographic files overweighted by useless information in R projects.

-It is recommended to use the ZotFile16 extension to better control the location of the full text (the PDF files linked to the bibliographic references).
-Install it and then set it up in “Tools > ZotFile Preferences…> General settings > Location of Files > Custom Location”: choose the folder for storing full text.
-If the user’s personal folder is backed up (for example, if it is replicated in the cloud by OneDrive on Windows), placing this storage folder there allows both to save the full texts and to access them from multiple workstations or directly online.
-This solution is much more efficient than Zotero’s default synchronization, which is limited in volume.
+It is recommended to use the ZotMoov16 extension to better control the location of the full text (PDF files linked to bibliographic references).
+Install it, then set its parameters in “Edit > Settings”, “ZotMoov”.
+Choose the folder for storing full-text files in “Directory to Move Files To”.
+If the user’s personal folder is backed up (for example, if it is replicated in the cloud by OneDrive on Windows), placing this storage folder there enables the full-text files to be backed up and accessed from several workstations or directly online.
+This solution is much more efficient than Zotero’s default synchronisation, which is limited in volume.

 1.7 Go